aleks-azen/p2pool-grs-setupguide/README.md

 ### Compile the Groestlcoin hash module

+#### This tends to be the most annoying part so I've included a precomipled module for windows with this project.

 You will need to compile the groestlhash module.
 On Windows you will need to install MinGW.

 MinGW for windows (Run these installs as administrator if possible):